-Other times, SOEs may play similar roles as private companies by making payments to governments in accordance with their participation in various projects.
-In Ghana for example, Ghana National Petroleum Corporation (GNPC) participates in multiple petroleum projects lifting barrels of oil for the payment of carried and participating interests, as well as royalties.
+Ghana National Petroleum Corporation (GNPC) participates in multiple petroleum projects lifting barrels of oil for the payment of carried and participating interests, as well as royalties.
 The operator and other partners are liable the remaining cash payments (tax and non-tax payments).
-In Ghana's 2016 EITI Report16, payments for carried interests, participating interests and royalties are all reported separately by GNPC for the Jubilee field, including disaggregation between oil and gas.
+In Ghana's 2016 EITI Report45, payments for carried interests, participating interests and royalties are all reported separately by GNPC for the Jubilee field, including disaggregation between oil and gas.

-Consistent with project-level reporting, GNPC also discloses sales of oil liftings to buying companies from the Jubilee and TEN fields in a commodity trading pilot report.17 The data is available in open data format, and disaggregated by oil lifting rounds in 2015-2017.
+Consistent with project-level reporting, GNPC also discloses sales of oil liftings to buying companies from the Jubilee and TEN fields in a commodity trading pilot report.46 The data is available in open data format, and disaggregated by oil lifting rounds in 2015-2017.